 The majority of online dating sites are indeed for people of younger ages, but that doesn’t mean older people are entirely left out.
 Luckily, some dating sites specifically cater to their relational needs.

-One such platform is DateMyAge, and as far it is about the general quality of service for that area, they are doing good.
+One such platform is DateMyAge, elite dating site, and as far it is about the general quality of service for that area, they are doing good.
 One of the main reasons for its existence is the particular gap.
 There are some individuals (mostly from the age of 40) who might be having difficulty getting back around dating because they’ve passed the “in-demand age.”

-DateMyAge fills that gap, providing online connections and matches for middle-aged and older people who want to meet other people.
+DateMyAge fills that age gap, providing online connections and matches for middle-aged and older people who want to meet other people.
 It had considerable success to show for its efforts.
 DateMyAge has a significant user base (600,000 users come from the USA alone), and it increases at a rapid pace – around 115,000 new users every month.

 The ratio of male users to female users is relatively balanced, with men constituting 58% of the user base, while the rest 42% are female.